Hpauric/hpauric.github.io/_drafts/2017-09-24-Code-First-with-Entity-Framework.md

 ## The Easiest Way to fix a problem

-There is already an object named 'ModelName' in the database.
+Error: `There is already an object named 'ModelName' in the database.`

 1. Delete the `Migrations` folder in your solution.